CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-02.md

 # Lab 02: Analyze sentences and call summary of audio recordings in Azure AI Speech Studio

+### Estimated Duration: 60 minutes

+## Overview

+In Azure AI Speech Studio, analyzing sentences and summarizing call summaries from audio recordings involves converting spoken content into text using speech-to-text technology, then processing and condensing the transcribed text to extract key information and insights from the conversation.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1 - Provision Azure AI Speech service
+- Task 2 - Analyze sentences and call summary of audio recordings in Azure AI Speech Studio

 ## Task 1 - Provision Azure AI Speech service

 1. In the Azure portal, search for **Azure AI** and select **Azure AI Services** from the services list.